EaBro/TheImperialGod/README.md

 # Resources:

+## Hosting
-You may be thinking 'How do I keep my self hosted bot up 24/7?', so to make things easy, we're giving you a list of hosting services you could use!
+You may be thinking 'How do I keep my self hosted bot up 24/7?', so to make things easy, we're giving you a list of hosting services you could use:

 **1. Heroku.**
 Heroku is a really good hosting service, with the only problem being it doesn't let you store data.